Hi All, I am Dr. Krishna Priya, a Pediatric dentist based in Bangalore.

 What special precautions do I need to take regarding feeding?

 5.Once the baby starts growing new teeth in the mouth, reduce the frequency of night time feeds.
-Repeated/continuous use of bottles, sippy cups or continuous breast feeding especially at night time also increase the risk of cavities in babies.
+Repeated/continuous use of bottles, sippy cups or continuous breastfeeding especially at night time also increases the risk of cavities in babies.

 6.Remember to burp the baby after every feed to ensure that there is no milk residue left in the mouth which can be putrified by bacteria and cause cavities.